adnanebk/excel-pojo-converter/README.md

 The @SheetDefinition annotation provides additional information like date formatting patterns that will be used during conversion of date field types.

-we make use of the @CellEnum annotation in the enum Category field, and we define a converter class that contains the conversions (by using a map) between the enum constants and the cell values in the excel/csv (by default the enum constants will be used as cell values).
+we make use of the enumConverter attribute that defines a converter class that contains the conversions (by using a map) between the enum constants and the cell values in the excel/csv (by default the enum constants will be used as cell values).

-we make use of the @CellBoolean annotation in the boolean active field,it has two arguments witch represents the converted cells values in the excel/csv file .

-We can also use a custom converter to convert a field value to its cell value, to do that we define the converter argument in the cellDefinition annotation like the example in the name field, or we can use the annotation @CellConverter(converter = MyConverter.class)
+We can also use a custom converter to convert a field value to its cell value or the reverse, to do that we define the converter argument to de both conversions sides or toFieldConverter/toCellConverter to do one way conversion

 Now, let’s introduce a second version of our POJO class, ProductV2:
 ```